Atlanta Constitution Building: Architectural significance

 The building is typical of the art moderne movement.
 Its exterior is composed of Flemish bond brick, marble and limestone.
 It has a flat terraced roof deck, typical of many structures of the modern movement, curved corners, a "prow-like" end and windows on all floors exude horizontal significance.

-Because of its modernism's rarity in Atlanta, it is considered eligible for the National Register of Historic Places due to its architecture under Criterion C and Criterion A because of local significance stemming from Georgia Power's use of the site.
+Because of its modernism's rarity in Atlanta, it is listed on the National Register of Historic Places due to its architecture under Criterion C and Criterion A because of local significance stemming from Georgia Power's use of the site.

 Julian Harris of Georgia Tech sculpted a 72 ft bas-relief piece depicting the "History of the Press".
 After the building's abandonment in 1972, the sculpture was moved to the Georgia World Congress station of MARTA.
 It is located near the escalators of the Centennial Olympic Park Drive entrance.

 Another piece, an aluminum and terrazzo medallion depicting the state seal of Georgia which was embedded in the floor of the building's entrance, is currently on display in the entrance of McElreath Hall at the Atlanta History Center.